 The Deputy can only make decisions authorised by the Deputyship Order and must have regard to all relevant guidance in the Code of Practice.

 Unlike an attorney, a Deputy is supervised by the Office of the Public Guardian.
 This supervision ranges from close supervision to a light touch supervision, and is decided on a case by case basis.

 How do you become a Deputy and what does it cost?

 An application must be submitted to the Court of Protection.
 The Court of Protection then assesses the suitability of each Deputy from the information provided on the application forms.

-There are set Court Fees to be paid when both making the application and during the period of deputyship.
-An application fee of £400 is payable to the Court of Protection at the time the application is submitted.
-Upon the Deputy’s appointment, a Deputy set-up fee is payable and there is an ongoing supervision fee which is payable per annum.
+There are set Court Fees to be paid when both making the application and during the period of Deputyship.
+A court application fee is payable to the Court of Protection at the time the application is submitted, and a Deputy set-up fee is payable upon the Deputy’s appointment, and there is an ongoing supervision fee which is payable per annum.

-These together with any professional fees are paid from the patients funds.
+These fees, together with any professional fees, are paid from the patient’s funds.

 We can assist in the preparation of all forms and guide you through every step of the process.
 In some cases we can also act a Professional Deputy if there is no-one suitable or if there are more complex decisions to be made.